When is 60% not 60%?

 Supplemental Disability Income insurance mitigates these problems by getting employees closer to replacing 100% of earnings.

-Group LTD is optimized for keeping employer costs down, which is achieved by getting employees off-claim and back to work as soon as possible.
-To achieve this, group insurers rely on formulaic adjustments to keep the benefit down and maintain financial pressure to encourage cooperation.
+Group LTD is optimized for the purpose of keeping employer costs down, not for individual financial security or choice.
+To achieve this, group insurers rely on formulaic adjustments to keep the benefit down and contractual authority to force work changes, even if those changes require employees to compromise on job satisfaction and earnings.

 Learn more in our blog post:

-With Supplemental Disability Income insurance, each employee is issued their own individual policy.
-Coverage must be in the form of individual policies in order to prevent group benefits from being offset.
+With Supplemental Disability Income insurance, each employee is issued their own individual policy, which is portable.
+It has to be this way in order to prevent group benefits from being offset.

 Each policy is individually curated by the insurer based on a snapshot of exposed earnings (that is, what group LTD is not insuring).